-Electives from BIOL2360, BIOL2560, SOCI2320, HLTH2100, HLTH2110, HLTH2300, HLTH3300, HLTH3900,
+${\sf Electives\ from\ BIOL2360,\ BIOL2560,\ SOC12320,\ HLTH2100,\ HLTH2110,\ HLTH2300,\ HLTH3300,\ HLTH3900,\ HLTH3900,\$ PSYC2250, or PHED4360 8 s.h.

+Teacher Certification in Health Physical Education).
-FOR HEALTH MAJORS WHO WANT A SECONDARY ENDORSEMENT (7-12):

-Students majoring in Health who desire lowa Teacher Certification with a Health secondary endorsement must complete the Health major requirements above and the Secondary Education Program (with HLTH3370 Methods of Teaching Health as the appropriate methods course, else if the student is also seeking endorsement in Physical Education, the appropriate methods course is PHED3310 Teaching of Health and

-2. FOR NON-HEALTH MAJORS WHO WANT A SECONDARY HEALTH ENDORSEMENT (7-12):

-Non-Health majors desiring a secondary Health endorsement (7-12) in Iowa must complete the Secondary Education Program (with HLTH3370 Methods of Teaching Health as the appropriate methods course, else if the student is also seeking endorsement in Physical Education, the appropriate methods course is PHED3310 Teaching of Health and Physical Education), a major in a secondary teaching field, and the following courses:
+1. FOR HEALTH MAJORS WHO WANT A SECONDARY ENDORSEMENT (5-12): Students majoring in Health who desire Iowa Teacher Certification with a Health secondary endorsement must complete the Health major requirements above and the Secondary Education Program (with HLTH3370 Methods of Teaching Health as the appropriate methods course, else if the student is also seeking endorsement in Physical Education, the appropriate methods course is PHED3310 Teaching of Health and 2.
+FOR NON-HEALTH MAJORS WHO WANT A SECONDARY HEALTH ENDORSEMENT (5-12): Non-Health majors desiring a secondary Health endorsement (5-12) in lowa must complete the Secondary Education Program (with HLTH3370 Methods of Teaching Health as the appropriate methods course, else if the student is also seeking endorsement in Physical Education, the appropriate methods course is PHED3310 Teaching of Health and Physical Education), a major in a secondary teaching field, and the following courses: BIOL1300 Introduction to Biology 3 s.h.
 BIOL2300 Anatomy and Physiology I 3 s.h.

-HLTH2300 Children's Health, Safety and Nutrition 3 s.h.
+BIOL2560 Nutrition or HLTH2300 Children's Health, Safety and Nutrition 3 s.h.
 HLTH1200 Principles of Healthful Living 2 s.h.

-- HLTH2200 Contemporary Issues in Health 2 s.h. - HLTH3200 Community Health 2 s.h. - PSYC2250 Developmental Psychology 3 s.h. - SOCI2320 Courtship, Marriage, and Family 3 s.h.
+HLTH2100 First Aid or HLTH2110 First Aid for Professional Rescuer 1 s.h.
+HLTH2200 Contemporary Issues in Health 2 s.h.
+HLTH3200 Community Health 3 s.h.

+PSYC2250 Developmental Psychology 3 s.h.
+SOCI2320 Courtship, Marriage, and Family 3 s.h.
 Health elective from HLTH2300 or HLTH3300 or HLTH3900 1 s.h.

-HLTH1200 Principles of Healthful Living 2 s.h.
+Courses in Health HLTH1200 Principles of Healthful Living 2 s.h.
 An introduction to health principles which will enable students to formulate their philosophy of health based upon an understanding of the human organism and the individual's responsibility to community health.
-Goal 4ab program sponsored by the National Red Cross.
+Goal 4ab HLTH2000 Individual Study 1-3 s.h.
+HLTH2100 First Aid 1 s.h.